FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso.md

 Let's compare the options, and then go into details of each.

+### User and Comment Migrations

+When migrating from a platform with SSO like Disqus, you will already have users and their comments.

+Comments are imported as part of your migration, either by the API, our import UI, or customer support.
+The import UI is preferred if it supports the platform you are migrating from, as it incorporates error handling, avatar and media extraction and uploads, and a batch job monitoring system.

+The users themselves are added automatically when viewing comment threads for the first time.
+Alternatively, they can be pre-added via the API, but this work does not have many advantages.

+If comments are imported, and SSO users are not added manually via the API, then comments will automatically be migrated to the user's account the first time it is created when they view any comment thread.
+They will then be able to manage, edit, and delete the comments they originally wrote.

+If it is desired to import your comments and users at once, work with support to migrate the comments over to the users' respective accounts after users are imported via the API.

+So to summarize the easiest path to take for the migration is:

+1. Import comments.
+   1. Avatars and other media is migrated automatically if using the Import UI in `Manage Data -> Imports`.
+2. Setup Secure or Simple SSO.
+3. Let the migration happen per-user automatically when they log in for the first time.
+   1. This usually adds less than a second to the page load time if the user has less than 50k comments.

 ### WordPress Users
 If you're using our <a href="https://wordpress.org/plugins/fastcomments/" target="_blank">WordPress plugin</a> then there is no code to write!
 Simply go to the plugin's Admin page, click SSO Settings, and then Enable.